 Our aims provide opportunities for students to:

 - Stimulate their imagination and encourage the desire to participate in music making of any kind.

-- Develop pupils’ individual aural perception and ability to understand and appreciate a wide range of music in order to promote an awareness of oneself, our world and its cultures thus aiding social integration.
+- Develop students’ individual aural perception and ability to understand and appreciate a wide range of music in order to promote an awareness of oneself, our world and its cultures thus aiding social integration.

-- Encourage an appreciation of the importance the role of Music has in a modern society and how it is used to manipulate the emotions of the individual.
+- Encourage an appreciation of the importance the role of music has in a modern society and how it is used to manipulate the emotions of the individual.

 - Develop the capacity to express ideas and feelings practically, verbally and symbolically through the medium of sound.

-- Develop an awareness of musical traditions and developments and allow individuals to explore their musical skills through composing, performing, listening and appraising
+- Develop an awareness of musical traditions and developments and allow individuals to explore their musical skills through composing, performing, listening and appraising.

 - Encourage musical performance in the classroom and outside the school curriculum and build links with the wider community.